_ [Contents]

 batt-pairs

-Now let’s get down to business.
-Let’s put an electrolyte in the gaps.
+We can convert these isolated metal chunks into a battery by putting an electrolyte in the gaps between the nickel and the iron.
 Let’s use potassium hydroxide for the electrolyte.
 We keep the iron electrode from the discussion above.
 Rather than using a plain nickel electrode, we use nickel coated with nickel oxyhydroxide, NiOOH, because that gives us a nice rechargeable cell.

 A good electrolyte has several interesting properties; for one thing it has lots of ion-pairs in it.
 When we put an ion-pair in an electrical field, such as in the Ni-Fe gap, the positive ion will tend to drift one way and the negative ion will tend to drift the other way.
 This process will continue until the electrochemical field in the interior of the gap becomes a constant, independent of position, which is the equilibrium condition.
 There could be some electrical potential gradient; I don’t think there is much but there could be some.
 And there could be some concentration gradient; again I don’t think there is much, but there could be some.
 In any case, when you consider the concentration gradient and the electrical gradient together, in equilibrium there is no net motion of ions.
 In the simplest case, there is no electrical field (hence no drift) and no concentration gradient (hence no net diffusion).
 In the more general case, drift due to the electrical potential gradient is counterbalanced by diffusion along the concentration gradient.
 The two gradients point in opposite direction, and when we add the two effects (electrical and concentration) we find that the electrochemical potential has zero gradient.

 All that applies to the interior of the gaps, in the bulk electrolyte.
 At the ends of each gap, there will, in general, be some accumulation of ions.
-This produces complicated dipole layers there.
-The strength of the dipole layer depends on the properties of the electrolyte, as well as on the properties of the adjacent metal, as discussed in section 1.6.
+This produces a complicated dipole layer (aka bilayer) there.
+The strength of the dipole layer depends on the properties of the electrolyte, as well as on the properties of the adjacent metal, as discussed in section 2.4.
 The strength of the dipole layer determines how the potential in the interior of the gap is related to the potential in the interior of the adjacent metal.
+For more about the importance of dipole layers, see reference 3.

 batt-open